ivangeier/LandingPage_Test/README.md

 # Landing Page

 This is my first landing page.
-It's not functional but I use this projetct to pratice HTML and CSS.
+I use this projetct to pratice HTML and CSS, the application is linked to Mailchimp (if you register yourself the data will be added at my database.

 ## License